HomeBlog

 What Is Hip Bursitis?

-When the bursa at the lateral hip joint becomes inflamed, you can have pain inside and outside your hip and even find walking challenging.
+When the bursa at the lateral hip becomes inflamed, you can have pain inside and outside your hip and even find walking challenging.

 Illustration of hip bursitis condition